 A great book resource is Neal’s Yard Remedies: Recipes for Natural Beauty.
 There are lots of photographs and is an informative read.
 I picked up my copy from Books Kinokuniya in Takashimaya, which has a good selection of books on natural remedies.
 It is located near the children’s section.

 Other than James, another inspiration of mine is Venetia Stanley-Smith.
-I get excited every alternate Tuesday, when her 30-minute segment is screened on NHK World.
-She has a beautiful vegetable and herb garden, and leads a hand-made lifestyle.
-In this episode of At Home with Venetia in Kyoto, she makes shampoo with aloe vera gel.
+I used to get excited every alternate Tuesday, when her 30-minute programme, At Home with Venetia, was screened on NHK World.
+Back then, she had a beautiful vegetable and herb garden in Kyoto, and led a hand-made lifestyle.
+If you have not heard of her, please check out this video.

 I love aloe vera, and I’m trying to grow them all over the place right now, both in Singapore and Australia.
 I use it as moisturiser for my face and any itching.
 Recently I was bitten twice by an angry jumping ant, and used calendula tea as a rinse, frozen calendula tea to sooth the itch, and then aloe vera gel as a second skin soother.
 That combination did the trick, as well as the physical act of telling myself not to scratch.
 Certainly, I had episodes of itchiness but all I needed to do was run to the freezer or counter to grab calendula tea ice cubes and aloe vera leaf.